hasura/graphql-engine/graphql/manual/schema/views.rst

 These use-cases can be supported using database views.

+You can create views `using SQL <https://www.postgresql.org/docs/9.6/static/sql-createview.html>`_ which you can run using the console at the ``Data -> SQL`` section.

-Please see the following pages for the above use-cases:
+Please see the following pages for details about the above use-cases:

 - :doc:`../queries/control-access`